 Pastor Robert Hammond

-At Long Hill Baptist Church we take care to avoid imposing unnecessary rules upon members.
+At our church we take care to avoid imposing unnecessary rules upon members.
 That said we must not ignore the fact that the Bible teaches principles that govern our conduct.
 In Ephesians chapter 4, Paul teaches church members to “….put off concerning the former conversation (conduct) …. and put on the new man, which after God is created in righteousness and true holiness.”
 There, the LORD calls believers to take up new, Godly standards of behavior.
 One such standard involves our dress.

 In 1 Timothy 2:9, Paul urged Timothy to teach that “…women adorn themselves in modest apparel…” Here, we see that the LORD cares about how we dress.
 Therefore, this is a topic that must not be ignored.
 Individuals and families desiring to obey the LORD must consider what the Bible teaches regarding modest dress.